Today's Articles

 On this date in 1905, Dorothy Porter Wesley was born.
 She was a Black writer and librarian.

 Dorothy Burnett was from Warrenton, VA, the oldest of four children and the daughter of a doctor.
 The family was raised in Montclair, N.J., where the children attended public schools.
 After high school, she enrolled at the Minor Normal School in Washington, D.C.
-In 1926, she transferred to Howard University, then to Columbia University, intent on becoming a librarian.
+In 1926, she transferred to Howard University and then to Columbia University, intent on becoming a librarian.
 A 1928 graduate of Howard University, Porter was the first Black woman to be awarded a master's degree in library science from Columbia University in 1932.

-In 1946, upon the advice of Wesley, Howard University purchased the nearly 5,000 volume Negro Authors Collection from Arthur Spingarn, and the Moorland Foundation became known as the Moorland-Spingarn Research Library.
+In 1946, upon the advice of Wesley, Howard University purchased the nearly 5,000-volume Negro Authors Collection from Arthur Spingarn, and the Moorland Foundation became known as the Moorland-Spingarn Research Library.
 In 1958, the library purchased Spingarn’s Negro Music Collection, the largest in the world at the time.
 Having created an invaluable collection where scholars and authors the world over interested in African American history have engaged in research, Wesley retired from Howard in 1973.
 For her years of service, the university named the library reading room the “Dorothy B. Porter Reading Room.”

 To Become a Librarian